Building Your Brand: Proving and Differentiating Your Small Business

 In terms of messaging, reuse key phrases that are your unique selling points, whether they're used in your brochure, on your website or in ads.
 Put your company slogan or tagline on everything it's your brand promise boiled down to a catchy, memorable phrase.

 Ideally, your brand's visual appearance and messaging:

 Tip: Don't have the right skills in-house?
-Explore hiring a professional copywriter and/or graphic designer to help with your marketing collateral.
+Explore hiring a professional graphic designer, like Staples Design Services, to help with your marketing collateral.
 Projecting an unprofessional image will only discourage people from doing business with you.